folio-org/stripes-cli/doc/backend-guide.md

 - Perform a dry-run install and reports a summary
 - Deploy and enable the back-end modules
 - Post the front-end modules descriptors
-- Assign missing module permissions to a user
+- Given a `--user <username>`, assign missing module permissions to the user

 ### Useful variants